Major Arcana

 Upright: Honest cause-and-effect: your routines return what you put in.
 Balance as the practice.
 Reflective only, not medical advice.

-Reversed: An imbalance being rationalised away.
+Reversed: An imbalance being rationalized away.
 A gentle audit helps.
 Reflective only, not medical advice.

 Justice in Spirituality